The Bennett Institute leads the Cambridge hub of the UK’s national Productivity Institute.

 The University of Cambridge is one of the partners of The Productivity Institute exploring what productivity means for business, for workers and for communities – how it is measured and how it truly contributes to increased living standards and wellbeing.
+Alongside the Productivity Institute, we are exploring in depth productivity in different sectors of the economy.

 Professor Diane Coyle, is one of the Institute’s Directors and leads one of its eight major research themes on Knowledge Capital: the ideas that drive productivity and progress.
 The work will investigate the way that ideas and know-how – “intangible assets” not easily defined or measured – permeate our society and the economy.
 This work will lead to better understanding the links between productivity and things that are important but hard to pin down, whether that’s how businesses adopt new technologies and ideas or the role of social networks in determining how well different areas perform.